cudmore/protocols/worley-shuler-prairie.md

  2. Prairie Canvas (Igor Pro) : To construct a canvas of video and 2p images
  3. Putty : To login to Raspberry Pi treadmill
  4. VirtualDub : To view a live video feed from Raspberry Pi camera.
 Turn on video feed with 'File - Capture AVI'
- 5. Matlab : To view real-time feed of scope video camera and import into Pririe Canvas
+ 5. bCapture.m (Matlab) : To view real-time feed of scope video camera and import into Prairie Canvas
  6. Web browser to control treadmill

 ## Raw data from Prairie